tolkit/cgr/README.md

 ## Theory

-CGR is a way of visualising strings into a scatterplot, with each recursive quadrant of the square represeting different substrings.
+CGR is a way of visualising strings into a scatterplot, with each recursive quadrant of the square represeting different substrings, see below [1].

 E.g.